KingOcyfo/alx-low_level_programming/0x00-hello_world/README.md

-This project is shedding some more light into C
+This project is about C programming